Giants' Eli Manning denies involvement in memorabilia scandal

 The 36-year-old, who is beginning his 14th NFL season, is accused of sending an email to Giants equipment employee Joe Skiba to request two “helmets that can pass as game used.”

-Manning was forced to turn over the email as part of a civil racketeering suit that accuses Manning and the Giants worked together to scam collectors into paying for memorabilia they believed to be authentic and used in NFL games.
+Manning was forced to turn over the email as part of a civil racketeering suit that accuses Manning and the Giants of working together to scam collectors into paying for memorabilia they believed to be authentic and used in NFL games.